 -

-Jurgis Kubilius (1998) is a Lithuanian multidisciplinary composer and public speaker.
-His creative practice embodies the Hermes archetype, bridging conceptualism and experientiality with a touch of humour.
-Jurgis graduated from the Lithuanian Academy of Music and Theatre in 2021 and is set to graduate from the Conservatorium van Amsterdam in 2025.
+Jurgis Kubilius (b.
+1998) is a Lithuanian multidisciplinary composer and public speaker whose work embodies the Hermes archetype—bridging conceptualism and experience with wit and curiosity.
+He graduated from the Lithuanian Academy of Music and Theatre (2021) and from the Conservatorium van Amsterdam (cum laude, 2025).

 -

 Jurgis Kubilius (b.
 1998) is a Lithuanian multidisciplinary composer whose creative practice embodies the Hermes archetype: a mediator bridging conceptuality and experientiality, infused with paradoxes and humour.
 His work consistently explores contradictions and multi-layered meanings, synthesising diverse and seemingly incompatible elements into cohesive artistic experiences.
-He earned his Bachelor’s degree at the Lithuanian Academy of Music and Theatre (2017–2021).
-At the Conservatorium van Amsterdam (2023–2025), studying for his Master’s degree with Richard Ayres and Maya Verlaak, he extensively researched the artistic potential of contradictions.
-His compositions have been performed in Lithuania, the Netherlands, Latvia, Germany, Luxembourg, France, Belgium, and the UK, at events and festivals such as the Bruckner Casco Festival, Opera Forward Festival at Dutch National Opera, and Thomas Mann Festival, and others.
+He earned his Bachelor’s degree in Composition at the Lithuanian Academy of Music and Theatre (2017–2021).
+He completed his Master’s studies in Composition (cum laude) at the Conservatorium van Amsterdam (2023–2025), where he studied with Richard Ayres and Maya Verlaak and researched the artistic potential of contradictions.
+His compositions have been performed in Lithuania, the Netherlands, Latvia, Germany, Luxembourg, France, Belgium, and the UK, at events and festivals such as the Bruckner Casco Festival, Opera Forward Festival at Dutch National Opera, and Thomas Mann Festival, among others.
 Awards include the Lithuanian Composers’ Union’s Young Composers Award (2023) and 1st prize at the Vox Juventutis Competition (2024).
 Jurgis is also active as a music publicist and concert/radio host.

 -